NOAA-GFDL/MDTF-diagnostics/CODE_OF_CONDUCT.md

 * **2. Be considerate and respectful**.
    Your work will be used by other people, and you in turn will depend on the work of others.
-Any decision you take will affect users and colleagues, and you should take those consequences into account when making decisions.
+Any decision you make will affect users and colleagues, and you should take those consequences into account when making decisions.
    Remember that we're a growing community with diverse members, and that you may be